-A very small bolete that is cinnamon-brown throughout, except for the chrome-yellow stem flesh; it does not stain blue on bruising.
+Chalciporus piperatus, also know as Peppery Bolete, is a very small bolete that is cinnamon-brown throughout, except for the chrome-yellow stem flesh; it does not stain blue on bruising.
 The slightly greasy cap is convex in shape, and the stem is slender; the tubes are 0.3-1 cm long.
-The flesh has an intensely hot and peppery flavor, making this species inedible, although is has been used as spice.
-Cap
+The flesh has an intensely hot and peppery flavour, making this species inedible, although it has been used as a spice.

 are susty brown.

 Chalciporus piparatoides it similar but can be distinguished by the blue bruising of its cap, tubes, and pores.
 Chalciporus amarellus has pinker coloring and a less peppery taste.

 on the First Nature web site.